 There are times when refusing extra work is okay and appropriate.
 Saying no empowers coworkers to find the answers for themselves.
+It can be just as stressful to actually turn down work.
 Saying “That’s not my job” can come off as negative and snippy, but you can say no and still be a team player by emphasizing your priorities:

 - Admit You Have a Heavy Workload: “Unfortunately, I’m swamped right now, and I can’t give this matter the proper attention.”